-South Korea's top court to rule on Samsung heir's bribery case on Aug.29
+South Korea's top court to rule on Samsung heir's bribery case on Aug 29

-SEOUL (Reuters) - South Korea’s Supreme Court said it will rule next Thursday on whether to uphold the reduced sentence given to Samsung Group heir Jay Y. Lee or ask an appeals court to revisit a case that was part of a graft scandal that brought down the country’s then-president in 2017.
+SEOUL (Reuters) - South Korea’s Supreme Court is to rule next Thursday on whether to uphold a reduced sentence given to Samsung Group heir Jay Y. Lee or ask an appeals court to revisit a case that was part of a graft scandal that brought down the president in 2017.

+The ruling will be a test of South Korea’s pledge to reform dominant conglomerates criticised for cozy relationship with political leaders, at a time when the Asia’s fourth-biggest economy is facing a series of headwinds.

 The 51-year old Lee was convicted of bribing Choi Soon-sil, a close friend of former President Park Geun-hye.

+Prosecutors have alleged that he paid bribes to help secure control of Samsung Group, South Korea’s top conglomerate that owns Samsung Electronics, the world’s leading smartphone and chip maker.
+He denied the charges.

-He was handed a five-year jail term, but was released in February 2018 after an appeals court reduced the punishment to a suspended prison sentence on charges of bribery, embezzlement and other convictions.
+He received a five-year jail term in 2017, but was released in 2018 after an appeals court reduced his punishment to a suspended prison sentence on charges of bribery, embezzlement and other convictions.

 Both Lee and state prosecutors appealed to the Supreme Court, leaving the top court with the options of either upholding the appeals court’s ruling or asking it to reconsider its judgment, legal experts say.